w1amokhtar/Video-Data-Preprocessing-and-YOLOv7-Model-Fine-Tuning/README.md

 ## **Acknowledgments**
 I would like to acknowledge the YOLO project and the contributors to various open-source libraries and video dataset that made this project possible.
-Also, huge cknowledgment and credit to the team members who worked on the Abnormal Behavior detection project
+Also, huge aknowledgment and credit to the team members who worked on the Abnormal Behavior detection project :raised_hands: :innocent: